johnyorke/JYGraphView/README.md

 By default the graph uses a UIView subclass (JYGraphPoint) to draw each point.

 # Customisation

+**NB.
+I highly recommend you download the sample project and run it on a device or in the simulator to play around with the customisation options (it looks better on iPad).**

 If you wish to customise the look of the graph a bit, you can set the strokeColor and fillColor with any UIColor before you present the graph.